Parallel Point-to-Point Shortest Paths and Batch Queries: Algorithms for Point-to-Point Shortest Paths

 We present our framework in \cref{alg:ppsp}.
 Under this framework, variants of our PPSP algorithms differ only in how they 1) find the first frontier of a stepping algorithm, specified by the function $\initial$; 2) determine whether further search on a vertex can be pruned, specified by the function $\prune$; and 3) update the $s$-$t$ path distance accordingly, specified by the function $\update$.

-The algorithm starts by initializing the frontier by function $\initial$ (\cref{line:ppsp:init}) and then proceeds in steps, similar to a regular stepping algorithm.
+The algorithm begins by initializing the frontier and setting the source distance to zero using the $\initial$ function (\cref{line:ppsp:init}) and then proceeds in steps, similar to a regular stepping algorithm.
 The main difference is that since searches can be from multiple sources (e.g., a bidirectional search or batch queries), each vertex may appear in the frontier multiple times (each from a different source).
 We use $\vcopy{u}{\oplus}$ to denote an element in the frontier, where $u\in V$ is a vertex and $\oplus$ denotes the source of the search.
 For example, in bidirectional searches, a vertex $u$ can appear in both forward and backward searches.
 We use $\vcopy{u}{+}$ and $\vcopy{u}{-}$ to denote these two cases, respectively.
 As a result, the extracted vertices are those with the closest distances across multiple sources.
 If a vertex $\vcopy{u}{\oplus}$ is extracted, we first determine whether it should be pruned using the function $\prune$ (\cref{line:ppsp:check}).
 If not, we process its neighbors regularly.
+Note that whenever $\prune(v)$ is called, $v$ satisfies $\delta[v]\neq\infty$ since $v$ is either the source or has been updated by other vertices.
 During the algorithm, we maintain a global variable~$\mu$, which is the current shortest distance from $s$ to $t$.
 If a vertex $v\in N(u)$ can be relaxed, we use $\update$ to update the current shortest distance $\mu$ with the path $s$-$v$-$t$, ensuring that $\mu$ eventually converges to the exact shortest distance from $s$ to $t$.
 If the neighbor $v$ does not satisfy the pruning condition, it is added to the frontier (\cref{line:ppsp:add}).

+One may note that updating $\mu$ requires priority updates, but the contention here is light---existing analysis~\cite{shun2013reducing} shows that the content can generally be considered as logarithmic.

-In the following, we present our four PPSP algorithms by showing how they instantiate the functions $\initial, \prune$, and $\update$.
+In the following, we will present our four PPSP algorithms by showing how they instantiate the functions $\initial, \prune$, and $\update$.
 We summarize the conditions in \cref{tab:condition}.